 The Federal Council has brought the ordinance with the implementing provisions on the due diligence obligation regarding conflict minerals and child labour and the provisions in the CO into force as of 1 January 2022 (see media release).
 The law grants companies one year to adapt to the new obligations.
 They will therefore apply for the first time in the 2023 business year.

-Stocktaking on the OECD Guidelines for Multinational Enterprises
+Update of the OECD Guidelines for Multinational Enterprises

 COVID-19 and Responsible Business Conduct

 COVID-19 has an impact on companies and society, e.g. on the preservation of the health and livelihood.
 How can responsible corporate action contribute to overcoming the crisis in the short and long term?
 Good examples, such as increasing the resilience of supply chains or distributing the benefits of stimulus measures fairly, can be found in the following papers: